elenasaenz/salas-acces/README.md

 # RRS Meta Extractor

-Sistema para extraer información de posts de redes sociales de salas ACCES.
+System for extracting information from social media posts of ACCES venues.

-## Descripción
+## Description

-Este sistema analiza posts de redes sociales de las distintas salas ACCES para extraer eventos con:
+This system analyzes social media posts from various ACCES venues to extract events with:
-- Fecha y hora
+- Date and time
-- Artistas
+- Artists
-- Lugar
+- Location

-## Solución
+## Solution

-- Desarrollo en Dify de un flujo que procesa posts (imágenes y texto)
+- Development in Dify of a workflow that processes posts (images and text)
-- Utiliza LLM (gemma3:27b) para extraer información en formato JSON
+- Uses LLM (gemma3:27b) to extract information in JSON format
-- Almacena los datos en PostgreSQL
+- Stores the data in PostgreSQL

-## Estructura
+## Structure

-- `meta_api_connector.py`: Simula conexión con la API de Meta
+- `meta_api_connector.py`: Simulates connection with the Meta API
-- `evaluation.py`: Evaluación del sistema
+- `evaluation.py`: System evaluation
-- `database_schema.py`: Esquema de la base de datos
+- `database_schema.py`: Database schema

-## Evaluación
+## Evaluation

-Se utiliza Langfuse para evaluar la precisión del sistema comparando los resultados con un dataset de referencia.
+Langfuse is used to evaluate the accuracy of the system by comparing the results with a reference dataset.